 As the following video demonstrates, a few fascinating studies have even shown the positive effects of realistic, but fake surgeries.
 This well-known placebo surgery study was conducted in Houston in 2002.
 Researchers at the Houston VA Medical Center and Baylor College of Medicine found that a common type of knee surgery was no more beneficial than the placebo effect.
 As you will hear, Dr. Bruce Moseley of Methodist Hospital in Houston was astonished by the result of his carefully crafted placebo surgeries.

-A recent study showed that people treated correctly with acupuncture had just as much back pain relief as those who were treated with needles placed randomly.
+A recent study showed that people treated correctly with acupuncture had just as much back pain relief as those who had needles placed randomly on their bodies.

 A similar effect happens when people under deep hypnosis accept the suggestion that they have a rash, so a rash develops right before their eyes.
 Then it instantly vanishes with another suggestion.